Vannesha2021/MildewDetectionApp/README.md

 - The training data to fit the model come from Kaggle Website.
 This dataset contains about 4 thousand images.
 We have extracted a subset of 4208 images from this dataset and saved it to kaggle dataset directory for quicker model training.
 Train data - target: healthy or not; features: all images.
 The client provided the data through Kaggle under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.

+# Learning Methods
+The model training and evaluation were carried out using convolutional neural networks, this model was used to predict leaf image classification over real-time data on the powdery mildew detection section of the Streamlit dashboard.

+# Model Output
+The total number of parameters in this model was 7,429,377 parameters.

 # Breakdown of Epics and User Stories

 1) Information gathering and data collection.